Alex-Mwaura-k/Penetration-Testing-Bug-Bounty-Books/README.md

 *For specialization in reverse engineering, exploit dev, and future-proofing your career.*
 15. **Practical Malware Analysis** - The gold standard for dissecting malicious executables.
 16. **Rootkits and Bootkits** - Deep dive into how malware hides in the deepest parts of an operating system.
-17. **Dive Into Algorithms** & **The Art of Randomness** - Master these to find cryptographically weak implementations and logic flaws in complex backends.
+17. **Dive Into Algorithms** - Master algorithm basics to better understand complex backend logic flaws.
+18. **The Art of Randomness** - Crucial for finding cryptographically weak implementations.
-18. **How AI Works** - AI is the next major attack surface.
-Understand how LLMs and machine learning models function so you can red-team them.
+19. **How AI Works** - AI is the next major attack surface.
+Understand how machine learning models function so you can red-team them.
-19. **Hacks, Leaks, and Revelations** - Excellent context on threat intelligence, data breaches, and handling leaked data.
+20. **Hacks, Leaks, and Revelations** - Excellent context on threat intelligence, data breaches, and handling leaked data.

 ---

+## 🌟 Bonus Reading (Not Included in Repo)
+*Once you have mastered the library above, consider tracking down these books to fill in the remaining gaps in the modern hacking landscape:*

+* **The Mobile Application Hacker's Handbook:** To bridge the gap into the lucrative world of iOS and Android bug bounties.
+* **Penetration Testing Azure for Ethical Hackers (or AWS equivalent):** To master Cloud Security, IAM privilege escalation, and serverless exploitation.
+* **The Pentester BluePrint:** To learn the professional side of the industry—building a resume, picking certifications, and landing your first role.

+---

 ## 💡 Pro-Tips for Maximum Retention

-1. **Build While You Read:** If a book teaches you how to write a directory brute-forcer in Python, pause reading and write it.
+* **Build While You Read:** If a book teaches you how to write a directory brute-forcer in Python, pause reading and write it.
-2. **Use as References:** Books like *The Web Application Hacker's Handbook* or *Practical Malware Analysis* are heavy.
+* **Use as References:** Books like *The Web Application Hacker's Handbook* or *Practical Malware Analysis* are heavy.
 Use them as reference guides when you run into a specific technology on a bug bounty hunt.
-3. **Take Notes:** Maintain a personal Notion or Obsidian vault.
+* **Take Notes:** Maintain a personal Notion or Obsidian vault.
 Document specific payloads, methodologies, and commands you find in these books.